marshwally/GW2-DecoRBT/README.md

 For demonstration, refer to: `https://youtube.com/shorts/j0plucAdZ1w?si=HBVfZ2hBtxycaYuV`

 ## Get It for Yourself
+You have two options to choose from:
-You can head to the `sources` folder and copy any one of the `GW2 DecoRBT.py`.
+1. You can head to the `sources` folder and copy any one of the `GW2 DecoRBT.py`.
+2. You can download one of the executable versions from the `release` tab.